 Perhaps not what you think of when you think of a botanical garden—the Quarry Gardens might best be described as a a natural woodland enhanced by a loose chain of plant galleries designed to showcase the site's various ecosystems.

 The gardens’ designed galleries include prairies, butterfly and pollinator gardens, an amended wetland, three vernal pools, barrens, a fern gully, and a waterside talus.
-In all, some 40,000 plants of 198 species have been added, of which 97 are new to the site.
+In all, nearly 50,000 plants of 198 species have been added, of which 97 are new to the site.
 Every month the Gardens are open to visitors—April to November—something exciting will be in bloom.
 Come and be surprised!